-However, not all will involve Significant Harm and thus they will not all constitute allegations of child abuse as defined in Working Together.
+However, not all will involve Significant Harm and thus they will not all constitute allegations of child abuse as defined in Working Together to Safeguard Children.

-Within the Working Together framework, there may be up to four strands in the consideration of an allegation against a prospective adopter:
+Within the Working Together to Safeguard Children framework, there may be up to four strands in the consideration of an allegation against a prospective adopter:

 - A police investigation of a possible criminal offence;